How to Make Habits Stick

 • When we build new things, we can make habits for those things, which we call “skills”.

 There is a problem with these habits as well.
-Every person alive uses old methods based on old triggers from past trauma and our upbringing to attain rewards that will never happen.
+Every person alive uses old methods built on old triggers from past trauma and upbringing.
+They’re working to attain rewards they will never receive.

-Often, we’ll use complicated mental tricks to keep that older bad habit going while offsetting it with other, better actions elsewhere.
-This is usually because we still crave the old reward, even when reality prevents that reward from ever happening again.
+We often use complicated mental tricks to maintain a bad habit with other, better actions elsewhere.
+We still crave the old reward, even when reality prevents that reward from ever happening again.

 Habits stoutly oppose change.
-They provide a familiar connection in our minds to things we absolutely know were true before (assuming we’re not veering into an existential crisis).
+They’re a familiar mental connection to things we absolutely knew were true before.

-Some habit changes will trigger a survival impulse.
-Survival triggers are powerful enough to make us respond as if an imaginary thing is reality (e.g., heart rate increase from scary movies, pain from hearing a story).
+Some habit changes trigger a survival impulse, which are powerful signals.
+We’ll often respond as if an imaginary thing is reality (e.g., a story gives us physical pain or fear).

 However, as hard as they are to change, habits don’t need much changing to start seeing dramatic results.
-Over time, any change to a habit will compound to absurd levels.
-If it were measurable, a 1% daily shift will become about 3,778% over a year.
+Over time, any change to a habit will compound itself.
+If it were measurable, a 1% daily shift would become about 3,778% over a year.

 Removing rewards isn’t very reliable.
 It activates the above-stated trigger deep within the brain stem.

-Our higher-order thoughts can’t fight those deep sensations indefinitely, no matter how much willpower we have, so we can only persist at removing rewards if there’s another reward we have in place to meet our needs.
+Our higher-order thoughts can’t indefinitely fight those deep sensations, no matter how much willpower we have.
+We can only persist in removing rewards if there’s another reward we have in place to meet our needs.

 We certainly can remove some triggers: